Scott3142/python-programming/site/codelabs/part-1.md

 ### Program Boilerplate

 In Python, our programs will include some boilerplate code to function.
 This boilerplate, an example of which is shown below, for example tells the computer what your function is called.
-Below, the name of the function is `example`.
+Below, the name of the function is `main`.

 ```python
 def main():